Historical and alternative regions of England: 500–1066

 After the end of the Roman occupation of Britain, the area now known as England became divided into seven Anglo-Saxon kingdoms: Northumbria, Mercia, East Anglia, Essex, Kent, Sussex and Wessex.
 A number of other smaller political divisions and sub-kingdoms existed.
 The kingdoms were eventually united into the Kingdom of England in a process beginning with Egbert of Wessex in 829 and completed by King Edred in 954.
-The Norse kingdom of Jorvik, also known as Scandinavian Yorkshire was not annexed into England until 1066 and the Harrying of the North.
+The Norse kingdom of Jorvik, also known as Scandinavian Yorkshire, was not annexed into England until 1066 and the Harrying of the North.

+1066–1655

+Counties shared a sheriff for varying lengths of time, some for centuries: